Indian forts and Palaces

 Mandawa Castle (Indian forts and Palaces)

-The Castle Mandawa Hotel is inhabited and run by the 10th generation of the Mandawa Royal Family.
-Built in 1755, the Mandawa fort protected the shopping center for the ancient caravans that arrived in Rajasthan from China and the Middle East.
+The Castle MANDAWA Hotel is inhabit of the 10th generation of the MANDAWA Royal Family.
+Built in 1755, the MANDAWA fort protected the shopping center for the ancient caravans that arrived in Rajasthan from China and the Middle East.
 The fortress is now a heritage hotel and still retains its royal splendor – frescoes, family portraits, antique cannons, weapons and a huge bronze gong that is struck every hour.

 Junagarh fort Bikaner

 The Junagarh fort is a magnificent structure and the proud of city of Bikaner.
 The fort was popular as Chintamani and later became as the Junagarh in the 20th century.
-However, it existed as a stone fort then.
+However, it is a stone fort.
 The present large structure was inaugurated on 17 February 1589.
 In addition to having a rich history, the fort of Junagarh is an architectural enterprise.
-The palaces inside the fortress, gardens, balconies, kiosks, etc. represent a composite architectural style that is influenced by the cultural differences of different rulers and also foreign inspirations.
+The palaces inside the fortress, gardens, balconies, kiosks, etc. represent a composite architectural style that is represents the cultural differences of different rulers and also foreign inspirations.
 The stunning Junagarh Fort displays itself the royal glory Indian architectural.
 The splendid and exquisite facilities of this fort attract thousands of tourist every year from all over.

-The architecture of the Junagarh fort is traditionally alliance with Gujarati association of mugal’s.
-Later, the architecture represented the semi-western influence.
-The unique monuments that are exposed t’so the fort represent 16 generations of rulers in Bikaner from the end of the 16th century.
-Junagadh is an ancient fortified city with a checkered past and has an eclectic mix of mosques, Hindu temples, Buddhist monuments, Gothic arches and beautiful mansions.
+The architecture of the Junagarh fort is traditionally alliance with Gujarati association of MUGAL.
+Later, the architecture represents the semi-western influence.
+The fort represent 16 generations of rulers in Bikaner from the end of the 16th century.
+Junagadh is an ancient city with a amazing past and has an eclectic mix of mosques, Hindu temples, Buddhist monuments, Gothic arches and beautiful mansions.

 Sonar fort Jaisalmer

 Jaisalmer Fort is known as one of the last surviving fortresses in the world.
 This means that there are still a lot of inhabited people, with a quarter of the Jaisalmer population still living within their walls.
-The UNESCO Forum also declared it a World Heritage Site in 2013.
-Known as the second oldest in Rajasthan, it has a unique yellow sandstone structure.
-The reason it is known as Golden Fort or Sonar Quila is only evident at sunrise and sunset.
+The UNESCO Forum also nominates it a World Heritage Site in 2013.
+This is popular as the second oldest in Rajasthan, it has a unique yellow sandstone structure.
+The reason it is known as Golden Fort or Sonar QUILA is only evident at sunrise and sunset.
 During this golden hour, the Desert Sun of Thor cast its great rays upon the Fort and lit it up like a great flame in the desert.

 Mehrangarh fort Jodhpur

 Tourists must pay an entrance fee to visit the fort.
-For local tourist the ticket cost is Rs.
-60, while for foreigners is Rs.
-400. Also photography and video recording is allowed and tourists have to pay Rs.
-100 to bring also the camera and Rs.
+For local tourist the ticket cost is INR.
+60, while for foreigners is INR.
+400. Also photography and video recording is allowed and tourists have to pay INR.
+100 to bring also the camera and INR.
 400 per camera.
-May 12 is celebrated as the Jodhpur Foundation Day and entry to the fort is free this day.
+May 12 is celebrates as the Jodhpur Foundation Day and entry to the fort is free this day.

 Best time to visit